MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Performance Evaluation

 \subsection{Simulation Settings}

 We conduct experiments on the MNIST dataset with ResNet-18 and the GTSRB dataset with Faster R-CNN.
-The GTSRB was recorded during daytime driving on different types of roads in Germany for vehicle AR scenario testing~\cite{GTSRB1,gtsrbrefer}.
+The GTSRB was recorded during daytime driving on different types of roads in Germany for vehicle AR scenario testing~\cite{GTSRB1}.
 We set the number of MUs as $M=5$ and the number of MSPs as $N=3$.
-The configurations of the maximum computation and communication resource for each MU are randomly generated from the range $[3,5]$GHz and $[1, 4]$MB~\cite{jovsilo2018selfish}.
-The SINRs of all links are generated from the range $[0,10]$dB~\cite{SINR}.
+The configurations of the maximum computational and communication resource for each MU are randomly generated from the range $[3,5]$GHz and $[1, 4]$MHz~\cite{jovsilo2018selfish}.
 For local training of MUs, we adopt the SGD optimizer with $\text{momentum} =0.9$ and $\text{learning rate} = 0.001$.
-For model aggregation of MSPs, we employ the Federated Averaging (FedAvg) algorithm, applying equal weights to the updates from all participants.
+For model aggregation, MSPs adopt the Federated Averaging (FedAvg) algorithm, applying equal weights to all participants' updates.
 The trading guidance time $T$ for MNIST and GTSRB are $30$s and $1,200$s, respectively.
-All baseline methods use the same settings as ours.
+All baseline methods are configured with the same settings for fair comparison.